53 tips to increase profits in any business

 Introducing an affiliate program to your business means that you are getting others to do the selling for you.
 I suggest that you establish your own way of selling and make sure you already have a know market for your products before you begin with affiliate marketing.

 But this is a great way of getting your message out there and to sell your products, especially on the Internet.

 Keeping your sales force trained to a high level, is key to getting good conversions from your sales team.
 Making sure they are top of their game, with the latest techniques is critical.

 Keeping up to date with your training, and not just with your sales team, is a good way of keeping a motivated and happy team.

 32. Commissions and incentives

-33. Encourage your staff and having a good working environment
+33. Encourage your staff and have a good working environment

 34. Client advisory board